Terminal

 Spot yields across the curve

-The yield curve shape is one of Druckenmiller's most watched indicators.
+The yield curve shape is among the most reliable macro indicators.
 Inversions have preceded every US recession since 1960.

 2Y-10Y Treasury Spread